Winter Menu

 - 500 g (1 lb) celeriac, peeled and roughly chopped

-- 500 g (1 lb) parsnips (about 2–3 parsnips), peeled and roughly chopped
+- 500 g (1 lb) parsnips, (about 2-3 parsnips), peeled and roughly chopped

-- 250 g (9 oz) cooked chestnuts (see Cook’s Notes below)
+- 250 g (9 oz) cooked chestnuts, see Kitchen Notes

-- sea salt and freshly ground pepper
+- sea salt

-- double cream or crème frâiche for serving
+- double cream, or crème frâiche

 - chives, finely chopped